Looking for a Hotel in the Ukraine, Lands us in a Brothel

 We then returned to the original hotel that we stopped at and asked them if we could camp on their lawn, but they didn’t understand.

-Unlike Kazakhstan and Mongolia, we were told not to camp by ourselves in the Ukraine or Russia and even if we weren’t told that, we wouldn’t have anyway.
+Unlike Kazakhstan and Mongolia, we were told not to camp by ourselves in Ukraine or Russia, and even if we hadn’t been told that, we wouldn’t have.
 We didn’t feel comfortable pulling off the side of the road there and pitching a tent.

 Moving On